 Credit Hour Cost: $462

-Located in its state capitol, the University of Texas at Austin is one of the biggest universities (by enrollment) in the nation, with close to 51,000 students each year.
-As a hub for research in the area, UT Austin is one of the leading institutions in computer science and engineering studies.
-Undergraduate students choose from over 100 degree programs, as well as a number of honors programs.
+The University of Texas at Austin is one of the biggest universities in the nation.
+It enrolls close to 51,000 students each year.
+The school is one of the leading institutions in computer science and engineering studies.
+Undergraduate students choose from over 100 degree programs.

-Nestled under the Kinesiology & Health Education department, the bachelor’s program in Sport Management at the University of Texas Austin enables students to apply their learnings in a variety of settings, not just in the sports arena.
-In addition to the 120 required credit hours, students will take either take a semester-long internship or complete fieldwork, whether that’s in sports business, entertainment sports, administrative work, or agenting.
+The bachelor’s program in sport management enables students to apply their learning in many settings.
+In addition to the 120 required credits, students complete an internship or fieldwork.
+They can concentrate in sports business, entertainment sports, administrative work, or agenting.
 Beyond that, students will take some of the following courses:

 - Sport Industry in America

 - Sociological Aspects of Sport & Physical Activity

 UT Austin is ranked 9th in the country among other Division I schools.
 The Longhorns excel particularly in college football, basketball, and baseball.